Horace Alexander Young

 School of Music

 Pullman, WA 99164-5300

-Horace Alexander Young uses Vandoren saxophone reeds, mouthpieces and ligatures exclusively, and uses SKB cases and AMT Microphones.
+Horace Alexander Young performs on Selmer Paris Saxophones, uses Vandoren saxophone reeds, mouthpieces and ligatures exclusively, and uses SKB instrument cases.